 6. Is there potential drift?

 There are no sprays, mists, or aerosols.
-Droplet drift has been studied and found to be limited to a small area.
-The system’s containment is designed to incorporate potential drift distance, and safety factors can be added based on preference and site conditions.
+Droplet drift has been studied and found to be very limited and within the system's lined containment area.
+The containment is designed to incorporate potential drift distance, and safety factors can be added based on preference and site conditions.

 7. What about permitting?